kunlee0910/kunlee0910.github.io/_pages/research.md

 Lee, K. (2022).
 'Old-age Poverty in a Pension Latecomer: The Impact of Basic Pension Expansions in South Korea', *Social Policy & Administration*, 56(7), 1022-1040. [link](https://doi.org/10.1111/spol.12829)

 ### Working in Progress
-‘A Universal Social Insurance?
-Late-Stage Opt-outs in the South Korean National Pension’ (with [Jongseok Oh](https://sites.google.com/view/jongseokoh) & Seho Son)
+‘Exclusion from a Mandatory Pension Scheme: Late-Stage Opt-outs from the National Pension in South Korea’ (with [Jongseok Oh](https://sites.google.com/view/jongseokoh) & Seho Son)

 ## 2. Inequalities in Late Working Lives